Indian Students Turn to France, Germany Amid Visa Uncertainty in Canada, UK — and Rising Costs in US

 Why France and Germany?

-What About Canada, UK, and the US?
+What About Canada, UK, and US?

-• Canada remains attractive but its visa cap, stricter rules, and post-study uncertainties are affecting its appeal.
+• Canada remains attractive destination but its visa cap, stricter rules, and post-study uncertainties are affecting its appeal.

 Read More: